ibe-course/PCA_et_admixture/README.md

 ```

 What can we conclude from this PCA?
-How helpful is it for explorig our data?
+How helpful is it for exploring our data?

 ```